Qiukunpeng/ADC/README.md

 ### 🏋️‍♂️ Training

 💡 **Note:** The core contribution code has been integrated into `cldm.py`.
 Corresponding improvements to the model architecture should be made in `ldm/modules/diffusionmodules/openaimodel.py`, and the configuration must be updated in `models/cldm_v15.yaml`.

-In particular, the parameter initialization method from the original version is no longer applicable.
-A new initialization scheme has been implemented in `tool_add_control.py` to generate `control_sd15.ckpt`.
+A new initialization scheme has been implemented in `tool_add_control.py` to accommodate changes in the model architecture and generate `control_sd15.ckpt`.

 Inspired by [Siamese-Diffusion](https://github.com/Qiukunpeng/Siamese-Diffusion), the **DHI** module is integrated as a default component.